Posts

 Image

 The Right Bower.
 If you’ve played Euchre even once, you know this card changes everything.
 It’s not just the top trump — it’s arguably the single most powerful card in the game.
-But have you ever stopped to wonder… why?
+But have you ever stopped to wonder why?
 Turns out, the Right Bower’s roots go deeper than most realize, connecting Euchre to its European origins.
-The term "bower" comes from the German word Bauer , meaning “farmer,” but it was also a common term for the Jack card in German card games like Jass or Jucker (a predecessor to Euchre).
-When German immigrants brought the game to the U.S. in the 1800s, “Bauer” evolved into “bower,” and the tradition of the Jacks, especially the trump Jacks, holding supreme power in the trump suit became a defining characteristic of Euchre.
+The term "bower" comes from the German word Bauer, meaning “farmer,” but it was also a common term for the Jack card in German card games like Jass or Jucker, a predecessor to Euchre.
+When German immigrants brought the game to America in the 1800s, “Bauer” evolved into “bower,” and the tradition of the trump Jacks holding supreme power became one of Euchre’s defining features.
 But here’s where it gets even cooler: Euchre is one of the few card games where a card changes suits depending on the hand.
-When Spades is declared trump, for example, the Jack of Spades becomes the Right Bower, the highest trump....
+When Spades are trump, for example, the Jack of Spades becomes the Right Bower, the highest trump.
+The Jack of Clubs becomes the Left Bower, making it the secon...

 The $850 Rulebook That Traveled Through Civil War Camps